NICTA/scoobi/README.md

 box).
 However, the real advantage of using type classes is they allow you to extend the set of types that can be used with `DList` objects and that set can include types that already exist, maybe even in some other compilation unit.
-So long as a type has a `WireFormat` implementation, it can parameterise a `DList`.
-This is extremely useful because whilst, say, you can represnt a lot with nested tuples, much can be gained in terms of type safety, readability and maintenance by using custom types.
-For example, say we were building an application to analyse stock ticker-data.
+So long as a type has a `WireFormat` implementation, it can parameterize a `DList`.
+This is extremely useful because whilst, say, you can represent a lot with nested tuples, much can be gained in terms of type safety, readability and maintenance by using custom types.
+For example, say we were building an application to analyze stock ticker-data.
 In that situation it would be nice to work with `DList[Tick]` objects.
 We can do that if we write a `WireFormat` implementation for `Tick`:

 ```scala